Audit Readiness & Cost Report 2026

 The internal cost of audit preparation often exceeds external audit fees.
 Our research indicates mid-market companies spend 200-400 internal hours on audit preparation annually.

-Management Review: CFOs and controllers typically spend 40-80 hours on audit-related activities, including reviewing workpapers, attending audit meetings, and approving financial statements.
+CFOs and controllers typically spend 40-80 hours on audit-related activities, including reviewing workpapers, attending audit meetings, and approving financial statements A fractional CFO can help you navigate financial projections in this area.
 At $200+ hourly rates for senior finance leadership, this represents significant cost.

 Continuous Audit: Reducing Costs Through Prevention

-Companies that adopt continuous audit practices report 30% lower audit costs and significantly less disruption during peak audit periods.
+Companies that adopt continuous audit practices report 30% lower audit costs and significantly less disruption during peak audit periods A fractional CFO can help you navigate debt financing in this area.
 The key is shifting from periodic audit readiness to continuous audit preparedness.

 The Cost of Audit Findings